kennytm/dbgen/CLI.md

     The directory to store the generated files.
 If the directory does not exist, `dbgen` will try to create it.

-* `-k «N»`, `--files-count «N»`
+* `-N «N»`, `--total-count «N»`

-    Number of data files to generate.
+    Total number of rows to generate.
+Default is 1.

-* `-n «N»`, `--inserts-count «N»`
+* `-R «N»`, `--rows-per-file «N»`

-    Number of INSERT statements per file to generate.
+    Maximum number of rows per file.
+Default is 1.

 * `-r «N»`, `--rows-count «N»`

-    Number of rows per INSERT statements to generate.
+    Maximum number of rows per INSERT statement.
+Default is 1.

-The total number of rows generated will be (files-count) × (inserts-count) × (rows-count).

 More options
 ------------